OmarMiniesy/Notes/AWS Cloud/Simple Notification Service (SNS).md

 ### General Notes

-> Send notifications to users
+Send notifications to users or other AWS services that are subscribed.
-> Users must be subscribed

-> Limited to 256 characters
+- Limited to 256 characters.

-> can send messages to users or other AWS services

 Notifications can be sent using:
 - Mobile Push